 2015 welcomed the release of Pentatone’s American holiday album, December Celebration, featuring Ms. Delan in works by Jake Heggie and David Garner with baritone Lester Lynch and members of the New Century Chamber Orchestra.

-Ms Delan reached a new level of artistry with Out of the Shadows: Rediscovered American Art Songs, collaborating with Kevin Korth (piano) and Matt Haimovitz (cello) which Pentatone released in spring 2016.
-Of her treatment of this collection of 31 songs by ten composers, Opera News said Ms. Delan “brings to these works an almost evangelical commitment and appreciation, which makes the texts and vocal lines sometimes feel rediscovered, even newly minted.”
+Ms. Delan reached a new level of artistry with Out of the Shadows: Rediscovered American Art Songs, collaborating with Kevin Korth (piano) and Matt Haimovitz (cello) on a collection of 31 songs by ten composers, which Pentatone released in spring 2016.

-2018 brings the release of her latest CD, A Certain Slant of Light.
+2018 brought the release of her latest album, A Certain Slant of Light.
 The Pentatone recording features 22 Emily Dickinson poems set to music by composers Aaron Copland, Gordon Getty, Jake Heggie and Michael Tilson Thomas.
-Performances include collaborations with Berkeley Symphony, Los Angeles Virtuosi Orchestra and Blackburn Music Academy Orchestra at Festival Napa Valley.

 Among other projects, Ms. Delan is currently developing a genre-defying recording with Christopher O’Riley and Matt Haimovitz featuring art songs written for the soprano by Mark Adamo, John Corigliano, Aaron J. Kernis, Philip Glass, David Sanford, Conrad Tao and Luna Pearl Woolf, based on lyrics by The National, Joni Mitchell, Portishead, Lou Reed, GBV, and Gabriel Kahane.